check-spelling-sandbox/redpanda/docs/rfcs/20220207_connections_per_ip.md

   a program that constructs many Kafka clients in parallel might open more connections.
-The relationship between clients and connections is not 1:1, as clients may e.g. be both a producer and a consumer, and the client may open additonal connections for reading metadata.
+The relationship between clients and connections is not 1:1, as clients may e.g. be both a producer and a consumer, and the client may open additional connections for reading metadata.
 * Explain why it's bad to have an unbounded number of connections from a
   client:
   * Each connection has some memory overhead that might exhaust redpanda memory